GaganSingh5/age-calculator-joe-gagan/README.md

 - ✅ Clear error messages on submit
 - ✅ Display "0" instead of double hyphens when showing an age
-- Fine-tune the day field validation to account for months with 28, 29, 30 and 31 days
+- ✅ Fine-tune the day field validation to account for months with 28, 29, 30 and 31 days
+- ✅ Extend range of year to include current year

 ### Styling

 - ✅ Focus rings look good (like the mockup)
 - ✅ Black on hover for submit button
 - ✅ Tune responsive layout for small phone screens

+### Accessibility

+- ✅ Change inputs fields to number inputs and add min and max values
+- ✅ Submit form on enter key press
+- Explore adding aria labels